fastoch/TypeScript_DaveGray/README.md

 > **But how can we get TypeScript to know all of our .ts files are in the 'src' directory?**
 > **And how does it know where to put the compiled files?**
 > To "inform" TypeScript about our project structure, we use a **tsconfig.json** file.
 > To create this config file, run this cmd from the terminal: `tsc --init`

+The `tsc --init` command is a widely used method for initializing TypeScript projects and creating a **tsconfig.json** file.

 # Chapter 2